lancerkind/example-webapp/README.md

 # example-webapp
-This repo contains a simple webapp which will be deployed via github actions by the devops code in another github repo
+This repo contains a simple webapp which will be deployed via github actions by the devops code in another github repo.